YuvalShaul/kubernetes/labs/k8s-VirtualBox/A-build/3-building-a-cluster/README.md

 **# Defaults    secure_path = ...**

 ## Setting host names
-It is easier to work with meaningfull hostname.
+It is easier to work with a meaningfull hostname.
 Command:
   **sudo hostnamectl set-hostname <host-name>**  (e.g: k8s-a, k8s-b, k8s-c k8s-control)
 Then, logout and login, to enable the change.